Telefunken

 Telefunken was a German radio and television producer, founded in Berlin in 1903 as a joint venture between Siemens & Halske and the Allgemeine Elektrizitäts-Gesellschaft (AEG) ("General electricity company").

-Prior to World War I, the company set up the first world-wide network of communications and was the first in the world to sell electronic televisions with cathode-ray tubes, in Germany in 1934.
+Prior to World War I, the company set up the first world-wide network of communications and was the first in the world to sell electronic televisions with cathode-ray tubes, in Germany in 1934 and were influential in building studio microphones.
+In 1941, Siemens sold its 50% stake to AEG making Telefunken a wholly-owned subsidiary.
+The two formally merged into a single AEG-Telefunken in 1967, and collapsed in 1982 after which its consumer radio and television arm was sold to Thomson and its military and aviation arm acquired by Daimler-Benz with some of its subsidiaries continuing on with the name.

+Since 2004, the trademark rights to Telefunken belong to TELEFUNKEN Licenses GmbH (owned since 2023 by Gordon Brothers) who have licensed the brand to other companies for use on products.
+Most notably these are Telefunken televisions and white goods made by Turkish Vestel (since 2008), consumer audio and e-mobility made by Karcher AG (Note: Not to be confused with Kärcher) and premium studio audio equipment made by American Telefunken Elektroakustik.